madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 so semantically negation should be fine.
 Yet most implementations would reject this program because Datalog semantics is also based on [Herbrand Universes](https://en.wikipedia.org/wiki/Herbrand_structure#Herbrand_universe).
-This means we can only conclude facts about terms that are known to the system.
-In this case we can only conclude something positive or negative about Mistral, Rebecca, and Hattie, but not about Jessica.
+This means we can only conclude facts about constants that are known to the system.
+In this example, we can only conclude positive or negative negative facts about Mistral, Rebecca, and Hattie, but not about Jessica.

 In principle, this should be fine because the values `User` variable can take are already restricted by the `accessed(User)`{.prolog} subgoal in the query.